 Apple’s “Think Different” campaign from 1997 featured black-and-white photographs of influential and iconic figures from various fields, accompanied by the tagline “Think Different”.
 The campaign celebrated creativity and individuality and encouraged people to challenge the status quo and think for themselves.
 The storyline didn’t use fear, shame, or problem-solving tactics, but instead focused on inspiring and empowering the viewer to be creative and unique (which calls on their highest potential).
 The campaign got wide praise for its positive, empowering, and uplifting message and for its impact on Apple’s brand image.

-Thinking differently is exactly what I hope my blog and podcast encourage you to do, that’s why its’ called Playriarchy: reimagining the future of business.
+Thinking differently is exactly what I hope my blog and book encourage you to do, that’s why its’ called Playriarchy: reimagining the future of business.
 You’re invited and we all get to do it together.

 You build better businesses by disengaging with marketing bulling and getting creative instead.

 - The concept of “Marketing Bullies” and “Marketing BDSM” refers to outdated marketing practices that are based on fear and shame.